ben18785/oxford-apc-finder/README.md

 Every one of our decisions is made by hard-coded rules and no language model is involved anywhere in producing the data; however, it is true that CLAUDE did contribute most of the infrastructure.
-The pipeline is a set of Python scripts applying explicit conditions to the sources above: string matching on ISSNs, date comparisons, a curated YAML file of Oxford-specific facts, and templated sentences.
+The pipeline is a set of Python scripts applying explicit conditions to the sources above.
 The site is rebuilt automatically each week, with the previous dataset kept for comparison so changes are recorded.